-How do I convert an existing LastPass user to a federated (Azure AD) user?
+How do I convert an existing LastPass user to a federated (Azure AD or Okta) user?

-Once you have configured your LastPass Enterprise or LastPass Identity account to use federated login via Active Directory (using Azure AD), you may find that you have non-federated users – whose accounts existed before you set up your LastPass account to use federated login – that you want to convert to federated user accounts.
-To do so, you can use both the LastPass Admin Console and the Azure AD portal to migrate those existing users to become federated users without the risk of any data loss.
+Once you have configured your LastPass Enterprise or LastPass Identity account to use federated login via Active Directory (using Azure AD or Okta), you may find that you have non-federated users – whose accounts existed before you set up your LastPass account to use federated login – that you want to convert to federated user accounts.
+To do so, you can use both the LastPass Admin Console and the Azure AD or Okta portal to migrate those existing users to become federated users without the risk of any data loss.

 Before you begin...